A Travel and Lifestyle Blog

 Prague has a great reputation for its food, and we can see why.
+There is lots of warming, hearty food which is great if you are in Prague in Autumn.
 The Czech cuisine is very hearty, plentiful food.
 It is warming and delicious and although quite meat heavy, I as a non meat eater did not struggle to find things to eat.
 All around the Old Town square area, there is a huge choice of restaurants to eat at.
 On our first night, we made the mistake of going out starving hungry, so we didn’t spend to much time looking for a place to eat.
 We saw an Italian restaurant right in the square, and went there.
 The food was lovely, we had no complaints about it, but we did think it was pretty expensive for what essentially, was two pizzas!
 We definitely paid for location.

 Subsequent nights, we went a little off the beaten track, down side and back roads, and came across some amazing places to eat.
 One of the restaurants was Czech cuisine, and Nik finally got to try the famous Pork Knuckle that the Czech Republic is famous for.
 (You will see this and beef Stroganoff everywhere) Not my cup of tea at all, but Nik assured me it was amazing.
 I had a beautiful mushroom risotto.
 No animals were hurt in the making of my risotto hahah…..
 This meal was better value by a mile, so I would definitely recommend going away from the main square a little.
 Literally one or two roads over will see you get much more value for money.
 Again, for the purpose of example we paid around £60 in the Italian on the square, and one road over in a restaurant called Blatnice, we paid around £33 for two courses each and beers.
 Lesson learnt.
 Don’t go out so hungry that you cant take time to look around….